B2 Brussels2 The Blog

 Five points can be made:

-1° "Until the Security Council decides otherwise, resolution 1244 (1999) continues to be the legal framework of the UN mandate".
+1 ° " Until the Security Council decides otherwise, resolution 1244 (1999) continues to constitute the legal framework of the UN mandate".

-2° The Pillar IV of Unmik (dedicated to economic reconstruction) is dead.
-"The European Commission has informed my Special Representative that it will end, as of 30 June 2008, funding for UNMIK's Pillar IV operations".
-Decision taken - according to the Secretary General - " without consulting United Nations Headquarters and which de facto deprives UNMIK of the technical or budgetary possibility of replacing the experts financed by the Commission ».
+2° The Pillar IV of Unmik (dedicated to economic reconstruction) is dead. “the European Commission has informed my Special Representative that it will end, as of June 30, 2008, the financing of UNMIK Pillar IV operations.”
+Decision taken – according to the Secretary General – “ without consulting UN Headquarters and which de facto deprives UNMIK of the technical or budgetary possibility of replacing the experts financed by the Commission ».

-4° It is understood that the international liability of the UN will be limited commensurate with its effective operational control.
-She will be charged among other functions that remain to be defined “: (a) to monitor and submit reports; (b) to facilitate, where necessary and possible, arrangements for the participation of Kosovo in international agreements; (c) facilitate dialogue between Pristina and Belgrade on matters of practical interest; and (d) to perform functions with respect to dialogue.
+4° It is understood that the international responsibility of the UN will be limited commensurate with its effective operational control.
+She will be charged among other functions that remain to be defined »: (a) monitor and submit reports; (b) to facilitate, where necessary and possible, arrangements regarding the participation of Kosovo in international agreements; (c) to facilitate dialogue between Pristina and Belgrade on matters of practical interest; and (d) to exercise functions with regard to dialogue.

-5 ° " Pending directives from the Security Council, it is necessary to reconfigure the international civil presence in Kosovo (..), it is concretely necessary to recalibrate the international presence in a way that meets current and emerging operational needs. »
+5 ° " Pending directives from the Security Council, it is necessary to reconfigure the international civil presence in Kosovo (..), it is concretely necessary to recalibrate the international presence in a manner that meets current and emerging operational needs. »

 Pragmatically, the UN Secretary General proposes to redefine certain sensitive services.